Good Arena Footing is a springy surface with good traction and no dust. Sounds pretty simple?

 - Spring and cushion

 Establishing a maintenance program is essential.
 Building a riding arena is one thing; the maintenance of it is another.
 Firstly, make sure you are using an adequate arena drag and leveler, secondly use just enough or as little water for an optimum stable, yet springy arena surface.
 Even watering of arena footings requires careful attention – watering with overhead sprinklers is often very inconsistent.
 Unevenly watered arena footings will harrow in differently.
 To avoid this problem, Footing Solutions USA offers arena systems which water from below to ensure even moisture at every inch.
-The High- and Low Tide system and the HIT-Drip-Draingrid construction both take care of the uneven watering issues.
+The HIT Active Aqua System https://www.footingsolutionsusa.com/underground-watering-system/ and the Ebb- and Flow construction both take care of the uneven watering issues while conserving water.